otto-de/api-guidelines/api-guidelines/rest/hypermedia/links/rules/must-provide-conventional-hyperlinks.md

 ---
-type: MUST
 id: R100033
 ---

-# provide conventional hyperlinks
+# MUST provide conventional hyperlinks

 ::: info Info
 This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).